omicscodeathon/brcamethyl/README.md

 ![y79-kegg](https://github.com/user-attachments/assets/92beff5a-03a8-4bce-aa03-cd6ccf6da906)
 #### Fig: KEGG plot showing pathways that genes are enriched in

+## Key findings
+- Our analysis revealed distinct patterns of differentially expressed genes (DEGs) in each cancer type, with Y79, Kasumi-1, THP-1, and MCF-7 showing varying numbers of DEGs after UHRF1 knockout.
+- Gene overlap analysis identified 80 DEGs across all four cancer types and highlighted critical regulatory pathways
+- PPI network analysis with the 80 overlapping genes revealed 5 key functional genes GPI, SOD2, HSPD1, TXNRD1, and GLUL across the understudy cancer types during UHRF1 knockout.

+## Conclusions
+The identification of commonly differentially expressed genes during UHRF1 downregulation is essential for understanding pathways affecting cancer cell survival in UHRF1-targeted therapies.
+Our study found that certain genes, including GPI, SOD2, HSPD1, TXNRD1, and GLUL, were activated across cancer types during UHRF1 knockout.
+These genes’ upregulation, linked to poor prognosis in prior studies, suggests that while UHRF1 knockdown may sometimes improve prognosis, this adaptive gene response might reduce its overall therapeutic benefit.
+These findings raise important questions about the complexity of UHRF1-targeted cancer treatments.

+## Recommendations
+**In vitro and in vivo studies** would be recommended to understand the molecular mechanisms by which UHRF1 influences these distinct processes across different cancer types.
+Specifically, it is important to look at how UHRF1-targeted therapies regulate these pathways

+## Usage

+This documentation and tutorials outline how to use the pipeline to perform analysis in this study.

 ## Acknowledgement
 The authors thank the National Institutes of Health (NIH) Office of Data Science Strategy (ODSS) for their immense support before and during the October 2024 Omics codeathon organized in collaboration with the African Society for Bioinformatics and Computational Biology (ASBCB).